-– Contributing editor of The Mail on Sunday as foreign reporter and commentator.
+Contributing editor of The Mail on Sunday as foreign reporter and commentator.
 Weekly column in the ‘i’ paper.
 Also writes for The Times, The Washington Post, The Daily Mail, The Observer, The Daily Telegraph, The Guardian, The Sun, The Spectator and UnHerd.
 Previously published in many other papers, platforms and magazines.

     – Winner of The Orwell Prize for Exposing Britain’s Social Evils (2020).
 Winner of London Press Club’s prestigious Edgar Wallace Award (2013) for fine writing and reporting.
 Winner of Foreign Reporter of the Year (2015) and Columnist of the Year (2015) in British Press Awards – a unique double triumph.
 Winner of Popular Journalism category in British Journalism Awards (2018).
 Winner of Health Reporter (2018) in British Press Awards.
 Winner of Amnesty International media award for news reporting (2019).
 Winner of Feature Writer of the Year (2020) in British Press Awards.
-Highly commended as Foreign Reporter (2011) and Feature Writer (2013 & 2017) in British Press Awards.
-Shortlisted in 25 other awards for general commentary, criminal justice, feature writing, foreign and news reporting, economic analysis, health, human rights, political comment, science writing and ‘contrarianism’ since 2011.
+Highly commended as Foreign Reporter (2011) and Feature Writer (2013, 2017 & 2018) in British Press Awards.
+Shortlisted in 26 other awards for general commentary, criminal justice, feature writing, foreign and news reporting, economic analysis, health, human rights, political comment, science writing and ‘contrarianism’ since 2011.

     – Frequent broadcaster on television and radio, including Newsnight, Channel 4 News, The Andrew Marr Show, Dateline London, Today, PM, 5Live and The World Tonight.
 Presented & wrote BBC Panorama documentary on Texas prison reforms.

     – Previously worked at top level of national newspapers for more than two decades, holding senior executive positions at The Sunday Times, Daily Mail and Sunday Express before becoming deputy editor-in-chief of The Independent for 12 years, leaving in March 2010.

     – Adviser and speech-writer for David Cameron in the run-up to the 2010 general election.